Deploy Wispr Flow via MDM

 macOS: Delete

 /Applications/Wispr Flow.app.
-Optionally remove user data:~/Library/Application Support/Wispr Flow/Windows: Uninstall via Add/Remove Programs, or silently:
+Optionally remove user data at~/Library/Application Support/Wispr Flow/.Windows: Uninstall via Add/Remove Programs, or silently with

 What does "helper service persistent failure" mean?

-If the native helper app fails to start after multiple retries, a persistent notification is shown.
-Verify the helper app exists at the expected path inside Wispr Flow.app/Contents and check accessibility permissions.
+If the native helper app fails to start after multiple retries, a persistent notification appears.
+Verify the helper app exists at the expected path inside Wispr Flow.app/Contents and check Accessibility permissions.

 Still need help?